White Sox vs. Diamondbacks Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has 146 hits with 34 doubles, two triples, five home runs, 51 walks and 45 RBI.
-He's also stolen 13 bases.
+- Andrew Benintendi has recorded 146 hits with 34 doubles, two triples, five home runs and 51 walks.
+He has driven in 45 runs with 13 stolen bases.

 Benintendi Recent Games